marbl/TTT/README.md

 * Complex repeats

   TTT was designed for such cases.
 However there can be no more than 2 haplotypes in the tangle (so rDNA tangles connecting multiple chromosomes are usually unresolvable).
-  Also TTT does not scaffold so you need to know how to pair incoming and outgoing nodes for two haplotype cases.
+  Also TTT does not scaffold.
+Thus, you need to know how to pair incoming and outgoing nodes for two haplotype cases.
   <p>
   <img width="400" height="400" alt="haploid tangle" src="https://github.com/user-attachments/assets/6df23394-811a-49a7-8606-993d2b8f1e89" />